 The guitar accompaniment for a waltz is typically a “boom-chick-chick” pattern – a bass note followed by two chord strums (Figure 2).
 The first beat of each bar is accented, lending the meter a loping triplet feel (one-and-uh two-and-uh, etc.).

 The verse’s three chords – C, Dm and G7 – all belong to the key of C, so we can use the same set of intervals throughout.
 Figure 3a and 3b are third-based melodies in the style of “El Paso.”
 On the final note of the second example, tremolo picking – rapidly alternating pickstrokes – adds some stylistic flavor.

 Martin played thirds in “El Paso” to create a Mexican vibe, but the interval is highly adaptable to any style or scale, including major, minor and modal.
-For instance, Lonnie Johnson often worked thirds into his sophisticated blues solos back in the 1920’s and thirties, while Chuck Berry’s entire style – and by extension, that of 90% of early rock players – is based on his use of thirds.
+For instance, Lonnie Johnson often worked thirds into his sophisticated blues solos back in the Twenties and Thirties, while Chuck Berry’s entire style – and by extension, that of 90 percent of early rock players – is based on his use of thirds.
 Another big thirds man is John Fogerty – just listen to “Fortune Son,” “Lodi” and “Proud Mary,” among other Credence classics.